dinandmentink/nova-markdown/README.md

-# EOL Notice
+# 🫡 EOL

-**Laravel v10 will be the latest version supported by this package**
+**This project is abandoned.
+Laravel v10 was the latest version supported by this package**

+This project is now EOL and will no longer be maintained.
+Please note that the [markdown field](https://nova.laravel.com/docs/4.0/resources/fields.html#markdown-field) included with laravel nova now supports file attachments.

+If you would like to maintain a successor of this project please make a fork and reach out to me so I can suggest it.

-This is a friendly upfront notice that this project will stop receiving maintenance with laravel v11.
-Since Laravel Nova switched to a yearly fee last year I have looked around for a good alternative.
+Since Laravel Nova switched to a yearly fee with v4.0 I have looked around for a good alternative.
 I have decided to migrate all my personal projects and customers to [filament](https://filamentphp.com/).

-I'm trying to EOL this project in a responsible manner that I can commit to.
-Please reach out if you have any suggestions or concerns.

-- I will ensure this package keeps working with laravel v10 and nova v4.
-- Pull requests will be reviewed and accepted for the time being, including updates which will keep it working with future Laravel / Nova versions.
-I will however not be performing these updates myself.
-- If you would like to maintain a successor of this project please make a fork and reach out to me.
-- When Laravel v11 or Nova v5 drops I will mark this project as abandoned and suggest an alternative.
-Which will either be a maintained fork (preferably) or [Spatie Filament Markdown Editor](https://github.com/spatie/filament-markdown-editor) which is the same editor, but for filament.

-I have happily maintained this project since 2019.
+**❤️ I have happily maintained this project since 2019.
 Thanks for the pull requests, suggestions and other help.
+Thanks for using this package.**

+---

 *Sidenote.
 I'm a bit angry with Laravel Nova switching to a yearly license.
 Which forced me, as a single-person-agency, to either abandon updates or pay yearly for some 30-ish customers.
 For my multi-tenant products Laravel Nova became completely unusable due to it's license.
 I highly recommend checking out filament as an open-source alternative.*